logoFRIDA

 FRIDA in the Milky Way - sub parsec

-- The panoramic view:
+- FRIDA panoramic view:

-FRIDA => Diffraction limit imaging in JHK on 40” x 40“ FoV
+=> Diffraction limit imaging in JHK on 40” x 40“ FoV

-- The microscopic view:
+- FRIDA microscopic view:

-FRIDA => 2D spec with 45 mas resolution and spectral resolution down to R= 10 km /s
+=> 2D spec with 45 mas resolution and spectral resolution down to R= 10 km /s

 FRIDA will allow us both, parsec-scale studies of a large number of galactic sources (HII regions, HH objects, binaries, planetary nebulae, stellar disks …) but also accurate spectral diagnosis of many of these sources (stellar atmospheres, metalicities, ages) thanks to its very high spectral resolution.
 The figure below illustrates the case of ultra compact HII regions.
 These are very dusty regions where massive stars come to light.
 The new born stars are embedded in their parental cloud and therefore the mechanisms by which star formation sparks can only be explored in the IR.